Road Safety Council of Malaysia: Recent developments and concerns

 In 2024, concerns were publicly raised by road safety activists and figures linked to state MKJRs regarding the national MKJR's lack of activity, particularly the failure to hold an Annual General Meeting (AGM).
 This period of inactivity coincided with the absorption of its secretariat (JKJR) into JPJ in 2020.

 Critics have argued that this situation has led to a lack of direction, waning enthusiasm among members, and questions over MKJR's legitimacy as a registered NGO due to the failure to hold AGMs.
 Calls were made in 2023 and 2024 for the Ministry of Transport and the Prime Minister to intervene, revitalize the council at national and state levels, and ensure better coordination between MKJR and JPJ's Road Safety Division to achieve the national road safety targets.

 MKJR's official website states its continued focus on the Safe System Approach and supporting targeted safety initiatives aligned with the Malaysian Road Safety Plan 2022–2030.
-It also lists Anthony Loke and Hasbi Habibollah as its current Chairman and Deputy Chairman, respectively.
+Key programmes include the "My Safe Road" district-level initiative, which uses data to address local accident blackspots and protect vulnerable road users, and the "Safe School Zone" project, which advocates for reduced speed limits and improved infrastructure around educational institutions.
+Furthermore, the council leverages its inter-ministerial structure to advocate for evidence-based national policies and operates the Road Safety Leadership Fellowship Programme to build long-term capacity among young leaders.
+The site also lists Anthony Loke and Hasbi Habibollah as its current Chairman and Deputy Chairman, respectively.